 Spring 2025.
 For links to the readings (homework assignment before class), see the major syllabus.

 Jan.
-21: Critical approaches to Religious Studies: Read the texts in the links above (1.
+21: Picking up on the material not yet covered on the 16th.
+Then: Critical approaches to Religious Studies: Read the texts in the links above in the syllabus (1.
 Swarthmore, 2.
 Chapel Hill, 3.
 Harvard, 4.
 Why Study Religion – my letter to the editor).
 And read the first section of the Wikipedia article on religion in antiquity and the early Middle Ages: To simplify, let’s focus on the table of contents and discuss then what the major steps have been and where we will need to investigate it further.

 Or: https://en.wikipedia.org/wiki/History_of_Christianity#:~:text=The%20history%20of%20Christianity%20concerns,God%20and%20was%20crucified%20c.